 200 calories = approximately two oatcakes with a portion of spread.

-- two spring onions or herbs of your choice, chopped (optional)
+- two spring onions and/or parsley, chopped (optional)

 - 75ml thick natural yoghurt

 Remove any bones or skins from the mackerel and place into a bowl.
-Add the chopped spring onions or herbs plus the yoghurt and mix well.
-Season with black pepper and a squeeze of lemon.
+Add the chopped spring onions or parsley plus the yoghurt and mix well.
+Season with black pepper and a squeezed lalf of lemon.
 Cover and chill for at least one hour.
+Serve with the oatcakes.

 200 calories = one small pot of yoghurt with seeds and fruit.